Skip to content

 Smart Decay (The Forgetting Curve)

 Standard AI systems hold onto outdated knowledge forever, leading to bugs when dependencies change.
 CodyMaster Brain implements a decay mechanism inspired by the Ebbinghaus Forgetting Curve.
-Outdated libraries, old refactored code patterns, and obsolete learnings literally "decay" and expire mathematically, keeping your active context clean and highly relevant.
+Old refactored code patterns and obsolete learnings literally "decay" and expire, keeping your active context clean and highly relevant.

 Self-Healing Feedback Loops

 When a bug leads to an infinite loop or a hallucination, CodyMaster Brain recognizes the pattern and "heals" its memory.
-It records the failure path as a negative constraint, ensuring the exact same mistake is never repeated in future sessions.
+The new Self-Healing AI Pipeline (cm-skill-health, cm-skill-evolution) continuously monitors success rates and auto-patches failing skills using a version DAG.

 Integrating Core Memory Skills